henryhobhouse/CV/README.md

 I am a lesser known blend of [logic (<-oxymorinic right?->) creative] mixed with stratedgy.
 I love learning, I am obessive over the details.
 I enjoy problem solving.
 I have a habit of creating said problems through life challenges.
 Within Technology these include founding two ecommerce businesses.
 One sold to a FTSE 250 company.
 Outside of technology these include competing in IronMan triathalons and building my own house.

-I am currently a junior full-stack developer and project manager using my skills in data analysis, problem solving, communication and ability to work in, and help focus, a team.
+I am currently a junior full-stack developer and product manager using my skills in data analysis, problem solving, communication and ability to work in, and help focus, a team.
 I aquired these skills through being a successful ecommerce entrepreneur, failed ecommerce entrepreneur, technology consultant and Makers Academy alumna.

-**Tech Skills** : Ruby, JavaScript, HTML, CSS, Sinatra, Node.js, jQuery, Bootstrap, PostgreSQL
+**Tech Skills** : Ruby, JavaScript, HTML, CSS, Sinatra, Node.js, jQuery, PostgreSQL

 ## Projects